 Wednesday, May 20, 2009

-To make one self watering container I used two plastic totes and a sturdy, plastic colander.
-One tote will be cut down to act as a water reservoir, the other tote will hold soil and the colander will be used as a wicking chamber to draw water from the reservoir into the soil above.
+To make this self watering container I used two plastic totes and a sturdy, plastic colander.
+One tote will be cut down to act as a water reservoir, the other tote will hold the soil and the colander will be used as a wicking chamber to draw water from the water reservoir into the soil above.
+If you have lids for these totes save them for later use.

-Cut one tote down to the height of the colander, then drill small 1/4" holes for soil aeration all over the bottom of the tote.
-After that, in the center of the tote, cut an opening for the colander.
+Cut one tote down to the height of the colander, then drill small 1/4" holes for soil aeration all over the bottom of this tote.
+In the center, cut an opening for the colander.
+Save the other half of the tote you cut down for later use.

 Place the colander inside the unaltered tote and then place the altered tote on top, bottom side up.
 Secure the colander to the altered tote, I used a couple of zip ties.